Skip to content

 })

-Chunked upload uses S3 multipart upload under the hood.
-It automatically handles retries and cleans up partial uploads on failure.
+Chunked upload splits the stream into R2 multipart parts under the hood.
+It cleans up the partial upload if any part fails.
 The size option is optional for chunked uploads.

 const file = await this.storage.download('docs/report.pdf')